koykov/conply/readme.md

 Online console player
 =====================

-Provides possibility to listen online radio stations without advertising and support of hotkeys.
+Provides possibility to listen online radio stations with hotkeys support and without advertising.

 Also provide a feature to download the most interesting tracks.